How to stop a dog from barking at people on walks?

 Cons of prong collars

-- Can cause serious damage to a dog’s throat area if used incorrectly
+- Can potentially cause damage to a dog’s throat area if used incorrectly

 Both my dogs have responded well to prong collars.
 Here’s an example of my dog Ace walking nicely in his prong collar in this video: